Chloe's book recommendations – Part 4

-I am excited to highlight some of my favourite books which I use in my work as an LGBTQ counsellor and trainer.
-This is the last in a series of 4 blogs...
+I am excited to highlight some of my favourite books that I use in my work as an LGBTQ counsellor and trainer.

 Rewriting the Rules – An Anti Self-Help Guide to Love, Sex and Relationships